Young Adult Fiction

 Writer A. Connors is an exciting debut author writing for teens and young adults

-Perfect for fans of Lauren James, Marie Lu and Marissa Meyer
+Perfect for fans of Wren James, Marie Lu and Marissa Meyer

 Categories: graphic novel, superheroes, fantasy, adventure, YA